Organisation, Vision, Mission and Strategy

 Bill Crooks Lifelong doodler gradually progressing to advanced doodling — Lover of paddleboarding and providing fondues from canoes – Facilitator of drink and draw sessions in pubs for the artistically undiscovered— Trained a long time ago as a herdsman and milked a lot of cows — Lived and worked in central Africa doing Community Development — Worked in International development for over 35 years as a trainer and facilitator — Cartooned and illustrated for the charity and private sector -Currently working on anti-human trafficking and modern slavery issues — Frequently facilitate therapeutic art workshops with asylum seekers and refugees —Passionate about enabling others to discover their creative gifts — Love chocolate fingers and Stroud beer — Once kept a chicken called Hilda Brazil.

-Joanna Mathieson has 25 years experience as a Chartered Accountant, trained by PwC, initially working in practise, then in industry.
+Joanna Mathieson has 25 years experience as a Chartered Accountant, trained by PWC, initially working in practise, then in industry.
 She now has a small accountancy practise, is the accountant for Woodchester Mansion Trust and is also Treasurer for several other local charities.
 Jo lives in the Stroud area.